Best Portuguese Travel Blogs

 Many qualify however showing a bank statement is the most straightforward.
 You can also use one of these:

-Short-term work visa: Reference letter of the U.S. employer mentioning profile, salary, date of hiring, dates of vacation, and itinerary.
+Short-stay work visa: Reference letter of the U.S. employer mentioning profile, salary, date of hiring, dates of vacation, and itinerary.

 Self-employed: Your business existence proof and the client’s details you intend to meet in Portugal.
 The proof of income from the business.